 Elective studies 33-36 cr

-Elective studies must meet the following requirements: they must be completed at a university or university of applied sciences; they must, as a rule, be a part of the degree studies of the university or university of applied sciences organizing the studies and they must meet the objectives of the degree completed at the Aalto University School of Business.
+Elective studies must meet the following requirements: they must be completed at a university or a university of applied sciences; they must, as a rule, be a part of the degree studies of the university or university of applied sciences organising the studies; and they must meet the objectives of the degree completed at the Aalto University School of Business.
 Elective studies cannot overlap with other studies included in the degree in terms of content and intended learning outcomes.

-Higher education institutions also offer studies outside degree education aimed at a wide audience, the suitability of which for the degree is assessed in relation to the intended learning outcomes of the degree.
-For example, courses that can be completed freely online and have a scope of 1-3 ECTS are generally not accepted as part of the degree.
+Higher education institutions also offer studies that are outside degree education and are aimed at a wide audience; the suitability of such studies for a degree is assessed in terms of how they relate relation to the intended learning outcomes of the degree.
+For example, courses that can be completed freely online and have a scope of 1–3 ECTS are generally not acceptable to be included as part of a degree.

-Elective studies are selected so that the scope of the degree of 120 ECTS is met.
+Elective studies are selected with an aim of meeting the scope of the degree in credits (120 ECTS).

 Elective studies can, for example, be used for: